lmfit/asteval/README.rst

 list comprehension, slicing, subscripting, and f-strings.
-All data are Python objects and the standard built-in data structures (dictionaries, tuples, lists, sets, strings, functions, and ``Numpy`` nd-arrays) are well supported, but with limited to look "under the hood" and get private and unsafe methods.
+All data are Python objects and the standard built-in data structures (dictionaries, tuples, lists, sets, strings, functions, and ``Numpy`` nd-arrays) are well supported, and most public attributes and methods of these objects are available.
+Asteval does place some limitations on "looking under the hood" to get private and potentially unsafe methods.

 Many of the standard built-in Python functions are available, as are the functions from the ``math`` module.
-Some of the built-in operators and functions, such as `getattr`, and `setattr` are not allowed, and some including `open` and `**` are replaced with versions intended to make them safer for user input.
+Some built-in operators and functions, such as `getattr`, and `setattr` are not allowed, and some including `open` and `**` are replaced with versions intended to make them safer for user input.
 If the ``NumPy`` is installed, many of its functions will also be available.
-Programmers can add custom functions and data into each Asteval session.
+Programmers can add custom functions and data of their own into each Asteval session.
 Users can define and run their own functions within the confines of the limitations of the Asteval language.

 Asteval converts user input into Python's own abstract syntax tree